 Computers and software are provided for student use in computer classrooms, libraries and collaborative learning spaces.
-These computers run Microsoft Windows operating systems, with the full Microsoft Office suite and other software supporting academic courses.
+The full Microsoft Office suite and other software supporting academic courses are available on these computers.
 Assistance is available at the Reference Desk in the Library for students on how to use technology to maximize their research and classroom experiences.
 Wireless access is available in all buildings on campus.

-By providing security enhancement technology to our campus, such as our audible alert system (Sand Shark Alert), text message alert system and call boxes that are strategically located on campus, we are striving to provide a safe environment for our students to learn in.
+By providing security enhancement technology to our campus, such as our audible alert system (Sand Shark Alert) and text message alert system, we are striving to provide a safe environment for our students to learn.